 The oldest type of cheese made from sheep's milk with a unique and complex manufacturing technology.
 The recipe of Tenili passed from mouth to mouth and preserved only in distant villages of Georgia.
 Its basis is the curd for Chechili.
 Traditionally, Tenili is prepared for the winter.

 Tenili is listed in the list of intangible cultural heritage of UNESCO.
-Usually the pot with Tenili was opened only on great holidays, its presence at the feast was considered a luxury, demonstrating the material prosperity of a family.
+Usually the pot with Tenili was opened only on great holidays, as its presence at the feast was considered a luxury, demonstrating the material prosperity of the family.